myexperiments-blog/myexperiments-blog.github.io/resources.md

 - [SecLists](https://github.com/danielmiessler/SecLists) is the security tester's companion.
 It's a collection of multiple types of lists used during security assessments, collected in one place.
 - [SQL cheat sheet](http://pentestmonkey.net/category/cheat-sheet/sql-injection) is a collection of useful syntax reminders for SQL Injection.
 - [jsfuck](http://www.jsfuck.com/) is an esoteric and educational programming style based on the atomic parts of JavaScript.
 It uses only six different characters to write and execute code.
+- [git-dumper](https://github.com/arthaud/git-dumper) is a tool to dump a git repository from a website.

 # Malware